Experienced Partition Attorneys Serving Santa Clara County

-Talkov Law’s attorneys serving Santa Clara County are exceptionally experienced in the area of California partition actions.
-A California partition action is a law that allows co-owners of real property to divide the property among themselves.
-The partition statutes provide a legal mechanism for co-owners to divide the property without having to go through the court system.
-The partition statutes allow co-owners to divide the property either by agreement or by court order.
-If the co-owners cannot agree on how to divide the property, then the court will divide the property in a way that is fair and equitable to all parties.
-The partition statutes also provide that any partition of the property must be done in accordance with the laws of the state of California.
-The legal effect of the partition statutes is that it provides a legal mechanism for co-owners to divide their property without having to go through the court system.
+Talkov Law’s attorneys serving Santa Clara County are exceptionally experienced in California partition actions and have conducted over 400 partitions for our satisfied clients.
+California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
+The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by sale.
+The court will then order the division of the property in a way that is fair and equitable to all parties.
+The partition statutes also provide that any proceeds from the sale of the property must be divided among the co-owners in proportion to their respective interests in the property.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: